openlegend/core-rules/core/SRD.md

 **Effect:** Your training allows you to sleep in armor without gaining one level of the Fatigued bane.
 In addition, while wearing armor, you gain the following benefits.

--   **Tier 1** - The Might prerequisite for wearing armor is reduced by 1.
-The Armor Bonus granted by the armor is increased by 1.
+-   **Tier 1** - The Fortitude prerequisite for wearing armor is reduced by 1.
+When wearing armor, you get a +1 bonus to your Guard defense.

--   **Tier 2** - The Might prerequisite for wearing armor is reduced by 2.
-The Armor Bonus granted by the armor is increased by 2.
+-   **Tier 2** - The Fortitude prerequisite for wearing armor is reduced by 2.
+When wearing armor, you get a +2 bonus to your Guard defense.
 Any movement penalty is reduced by 5 feet.

 ## Attack Redirection